xindicdance/cv/README.md

 ### Conversation
 04/2023, Multiplie Festival, Trondheim, Norway
-in collaboration with Asieh Amini, within the project Folded Possibilities: Walk and Talk curated by Maryam Bagheri Nesami
+in collaboration with Asieh Amini as part of the project Folded Possibilities: Walk and Talk curated by Maryam Bagheri Nesami
 ![](assets/img/conversation.JPG)
 photo by Arne Hauge